whipowill/d2-plugy-qol/README.md

 - Drops
 	- Chest ``nodrop`` chances are decreased
-	- Countess always drops 3 runes and the drop table is increased
+	- Countess always drops 3 runes

 ## How To Install